 S. Demonstrate how a public golf course is managed to benefit birds.

 In spring of 2014, Jim Beix, President of the St. Croix Valley Bird Club, communicated with Mr. Hanson, owner of the River Falls Golf Course regarding the implementation of Bluebird boxes within the course.
 Mr. Hanson was eager to have the St. Croix Valley Bird Club take over the monitoring of numerous nest boxes on his golf course.
 Jim reported that there were many wood nest boxes throughout the course, some needing extensive repair or replacement.
 Many of the boxes were poorly situated, located in an environment of thick vegetation more favorable to wrens and chickadees.
 It was identified that some of the boxes needed to be relocated to open areas more ideal for bluebird habitat.
-Jim spent several months repairing boxes and building new boxes to replace those in too rough a shape to repair.
+Jim spent several months repairing boxes and building new boxes to replace those in too rough of shape to repair.
 He also identified areas throughout the golf course that would be favorable for bluebirds, and collaborated with the Lead Groundskeeper of the golf course in the new placement of the nest boxes.
 Jim continues to actively monitors 35 nest boxes at this site as documented in criterion 1 B.

 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.

 The City of River Falls continues to be recognized as a Tree City USA by the Arbor Day Foundation following its initial award in 1993.
-2018 marks River Falls' 25th anniversary of continual affiliation with “Tree City USA”, which it looks forward to continuing in the future.
+2022 marked the 29 years of continual affiliation with “Tree City USA”, which it looks forward to continuing in the future.